-- AATAX = the Annual Allowance tax charge that the member has notified the scheme that they wish to meet via the scheme pays mechanism. - AAFAC = if the member is retiring on age grounds then the Annual Allowance scheme pays factor is shown in Table D1 based on the member's gender and age at the Relevant Date.
-If the member is retiring on ill-health grounds then the factor is instead taken from Table E1. - 2.28 In some circumstances a member retiring on ill-health grounds will be exempt from incurring an Annual Allowance charge in the year preceding retirement.
+- AATAX = the Annual Allowance tax charge that the member has notified the scheme that they wish to meet via the Scheme pays mechanism. - AAFAC = if the member is retiring on age grounds then the Annual Allowance Scheme pays factor is shown in Table D1 based on the member's gender and age at the Relevant Date.
+If the member is retiring on ill-health grounds then the factor is instead taken from Table E1. - 2.22 In some circumstances a member retiring on ill-health grounds will be exempt from incurring an Annual Allowance charge in the year preceding retirement.
 However this will not apply to all ill health retirements.
-Members who are exempt in their final year of service may also have incurred Annual Allowance charges, and opted for the Annual Allowance scheme pays mechanism, earlier in their careers.
+Members who are exempt in their final year of service may also have incurred Annual Allowance charges, and opted for the Annual Allowance Scheme pays mechanism, earlier in their careers.
 In these cases benefit offsets will be applied at retirement but different adjustment factors (shown in table B1) will be applied from those used for other retirements (which can be found in table B2).
-The offset will be applied to members who retire in ill-health only if they have a permanent (ie tier 1 or tier 2) ill-health pension.